rkrombho/getch/README.md

 of your directory tree structure and the query will find the first occurance of the 'key' by traversing through all files upwards in the tree.

-If it finds a property / yaml entry / xml element / xml attribute somewhere in the tree it will return the corresponding value.
+If it finds a property / yaml entry somewhere in the tree it will return the corresponding value.

 Furthermore if the key represnets a filename within the directory structure (e.g. config.xml) it will return the whole file (with the correct MIME type setted)